maxxxdj/audio-converter/README.md

-A JAVA (Spring) based application which can convert audio to different formats.
+A JAVA (Spring) based application which can convert to different formats.

 - using JAVE library for conversion.